apolloalves/Carbonara/README.md

 LinuxBashCare-10.12.23
 Description:

-This Bash script, named LinuxBashCare-10.12.23.sh, is designed to perform system maintenance tasks on a GNU/Linux distribution.
+This Bash script, named Carbonara, is designed to perform system maintenance tasks on a GNU/Linux distribution.
 Developed by Apollo Alves and last updated on 16/12/2023, the script provides a menu-based interface for users to choose from various system optimization and cleanup options.
 Before executing, it checks whether the user has root privileges, requiring sudo if not.

 Disclaimer: